jnuho/mkdocs/docs/pi-cluster/Raspberry-pi-cluster-from-scratch.md

 <!-- more -->

 Kubernetes is a complex distributed system.
-By setting it up in home network, I try to understand complex inner workings of Kubernetes and use this cluster as a test bed.
+By setting it up in home network, I explore inner workings of Kubernetes.

 <br>